omerfdmrl/omerfdmrl/README.md

 ## I'm a Php Developer

 - 🌱 I’m currently learning everything 🤣
+- 🏫 I'm learning on USKUDAR UNIVERSITY as Computer Engineer.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 💪 Sport fact: I love to fitness and I work everday